-The various variants of the NB2810 support up to 4 WWAN modules for mobile communication.
+The various variants of the NB3800 support up to 4 WWAN modules for mobile communication.
 The LTE modules support 2x2 MIMO.
-The Variant with 5G modules support 4x4 MIMO.
+The Variant with 5G supports up to 2 WWAN modules with 4x4 MIMO.

 Here you will find an overview of the different modems and the individual bands